BoatUS ANGLER: Fishing Basics

 I get asked a lot of questions from prospective clients.
 They usually focus on the fishing and maybe the type of gear, including boat I run.
-I think the most important question they should ask...it might not be the first, but should be the deal breaker...What form of liability insurance coverage do you have?
+I think the most important question they should ask is 'What form of liability insurance coverage do you have?'
+It might not be the first question, but it should be the deal breaker.
 If they do not have a 'commercial' policy, then you might run into issues if there is a problem.
 Many guides try to cut corners here because complete insurance coverage costs about double or more.
 They will try to cover their guiding business with a regular policy...if a company finds out, they will deny claims in most cases.

 They should also ask about the level of skill required for the techniques being used.
 Some guides are not very good teachers and are not able to teach learnable techniques to new clients.
 Knowing the range a guide can cover might help as well.
 Some guides might not be able to communicate this, so it is up client to ask sufficient questions to determine whether a guide will be able to accommodate the skill level of their trip.